springfall2008/batpred/docs/installation-summary.md

 see the [video guides](video-guides.md) section for those and other videos
 2. Make sure the right inverter control module is installed and running - [GivTCP or Solax install](install.md#inverter-control-integration-install-givtcpsolax-modbus)
 3. Install a file editor (either the File editor or Studio Code Server add-on) to enable you to edit configuration files if you haven't already - [Editing configuration files](install.md#editing-configuration-files-in-home-assistant)
-4. Install Predbat and AppDaemon, either:
+4. Install Predbat, either:
+    - a) Install the Predbat add-on - [Predbat add-on install](install.md#predbat-add-on-install)
-    - a) Install the AppDaemon-Predbat combined add-on - [AppDaemon-Predbat combined install](install.md#appdaemon-predbat-combined-install)
+    - b) Install the AppDaemon-Predbat combined add-on - [AppDaemon-Predbat combined install](install.md#appdaemon-predbat-combined-install)
-    - b) Complete the separate installation steps:
+    - c) Complete the separate installation steps:
         - i) Install HACS if you haven't already - [HACS install](install.md#hacs-install)
         - ii) Install AppDaemon if you haven't already - [AppDaemon install](install.md#appdaemon-install)
         - iii) Install Predbat using HACS - [Predbat install](install.md#install-predbat-through-hacs)
 5. Install Solcast if you haven't already [Solcast install](install.md#solcast-install).
-Create an automation to update Solcast a times a day, and check that you see the Solcast data in Home Assistant
+If using the Solcast integration then create an automation to update Solcast a times a day, and check that you see the Solcast data in Home Assistant
 6. Follow the [Energy Rates](energy-rates.md) instructions to tell Predbat what your import and export energy rates are.
 If you use Octopus Energy then this includes installing the Octopus Energy integration (if you haven't already) - [Octopus Energy](energy-rates.md#octopus-energy-integration)
 7. Edit Predbat's `apps.yaml` configuration file to to match your system - [apps.yaml settings](apps-yaml.md)<BR>